verymeticulous/wikAPEdia/README.md

 > Please note most if not all of this content is not my own.
 All authors and sources are linked at the top of each file, and I encourage you to read the content via the source.
 There are a lot of intelligent apes who spent copious amounts of time doing their research and deserve your upvote!

+## How to Help
+Can't find content in wikAPEdia that you think should be archived?
+Don't hesitate to reach out to me on [Reddit](https://www.reddit.com/user/Meticulous-)!

+---

 ## Key Features
 ### Search by Date
 ![image](https://user-images.githubusercontent.com/82035192/122644367-d7677500-d0e2-11eb-9cd7-a1443b36a33b.png)